ndlib/usurper/README.md

  There are three scripts that need to be run to do a full deployment of the stack to one of the 5 environments prod|beta|alpha|prep|dev

- Each of these require the assumption of the correct role.  testlib for all dev paths alpha|deb|prep.
+ Each of these require the assumption of the correct role.  testlib for all dev paths alpha|dev|prep.

  1. go to the deploy directory
  2. assume either testlib of prod-dev
  3. run deployServicesLocal.sh stage create|update [--branch]  [--[project]]
  4. assume either testlib or libnd
  5. run deployWebsiteLocal stage [--branch]
- 6. assum either testlib or prod-invaludator
+ 6. assume either testlib or prod-invalidator
  7. run invalidateCloudFront.sh stage